novoalab/tRNAmap_Hoffmann_adapted/README.md

 for n in $(ls $project/analysis/mapping/*_filtered.fastq.gz); do qsub -cwd -N $(basename $n _filtered.fastq.gz)_gatk -M your@mail -m ea -q short-sl7 -pe smp 16 -v n=$n scripts/5-postprocessing.sh; done
 ```

+## Citing this work
+If you use this code, please cite the github repo, thank you!

+## Issues/Questions

+Please open an issue if you have any doubts on how to use this code.
+Thank you!